namskram/personal-website/README.md

 ### Personal Website

-Small project to get some practice with HTML/CSS/JS as well as GitHub flow for solo projects. :hatching_chick:
+Small project to get some practice using GitHub Pages with HTML/CSS/JS as well as GitHub flow for solo projects. :hatching_chick:

 Start: June 2024

 End: TBD